couchbase/query/docs/n1ql-authentication.md

 * Buckets can be designated "SASL" buckets and configured with a password, which is then required for accessing data in the bucket.

-When accessing a Couchbase back end, N1QL will map Couchbase onto the standard authentication model as follows, and N1QL will perform the necessary logic to access data in Couchbase.
-Each type of Couchbase credential will be prefixed with its type in order to simulate an
+When accessing Couchbase server as a back end, N1QL will map Couchbase credentials onto the standard authentication model as follows, and N1QL will perform the necessary logic to use the credential to access data in Couchbase.
+Each type of Couchbase credential will be prefixed with its type in order to simulate an identity:
-identity:

 * "Administrator" will have the identity "admin:Administrator", which will authenticate using the Administrator password.